mouhamaddev/django-async-framework/docs/tutorial/asyncview.md

 > `AsyncView` is the foundation of Async framework.
-> It currently performs one key job: it ensures that all your HTTP methods are async def.
+> It currently performs one main job: it ensures that all your HTTP methods are async def.
 This protects the event loop and ensures you're writing non-blocking views.
 >
 > Its implementation is minimal right now, but AsyncView will serve as the base class for all future async features in Async framework.